-- Special Registration Status: If you want to petition for a Graduation Quarter, 13th Quarter, Last Units Out of Residence, or other special registration status you must locate and submit the correct form, found on Axess as an eForm under the Student tab; see #10 below.
+- Special Registration Status: If you want to petition for a Graduation Quarter, Part-Time Enrollment, Last Units Out of Residence, or other special registration status you must locate and submit the correct form, found on Axess as an eForm under the Student tab.
 The deadline is always 5pm of the first day of the effective quarter.

 Frequently asked Questions